 Child abuse, child protection and child welfare issues in families remain one of society's most challenging and complex issues.
-For the human service graduate, practitioners can operate in range of practice and agency contexts where child abuse is a significant issue requiring difficult decisions focused on protective interventions.
+For the human service graduate, practitioners can operate in a range of practice and agency contexts where child abuse is a significant issue requiring difficult decisions focused on protective interventions.
 Understanding child abuse, child protection and child welfare and being able to effectively respond can be vital in dealing with a range of human service practitioner concerns.

 As such, this course places child protection and child welfare issues in a social and political context and highlights the impact of class, gender and race to the process of policy development and implementation.
 The course aims to make critical perspectives available to students of child welfare policy and practice, to assist them to understand the context in which policy and practice occur.

 1. Demonstrate an ability to critically analyse the various welfare interventions in the lives of children and families

 2. Demonstrate an ability to identify and analyse the complex and multi-layered issues involved in defining child abuse and neglect

 3. Describe the social, political and cultural context of child abuse

 4. Demonstrate an ability to critically explore the effects of child abuse